-When done right, brilliant uses of typography on a book cover and can encourage readers to reach for the shelves and get nose deep in a novel.
-And with so many different type designs to choose from – retro fonts, script fonts and tattoo fonts, for example – designers all over the globe are producing some cracking covers.
+When done right, brilliant uses of typography on a book cover can encourage readers to reach for the shelves and get nose deep in a novel.
+And with so many different type designs to choose from – retro fonts (opens in new tab), script fonts (opens in new tab) and tattoo fonts (opens in new tab), for example – designers all over the globe are producing some cracking covers.

 They say you should never judge a book by its cover, but these brilliant designs make it very hard not to...